drteeth/attend-elixir-talk/slides.md

 * Elixir and Commanded fit very well with ES/CQRS
 * Excellent for inter-service communication
 * Fun, everything is new
+* Scales well
+* Fits well with 80/20 Read/Write loads
+* Fits well with LiveView/Channel model
+* Commanded can be distributed
+* Built-in audit log

 ## Cons:
 * Unfamiliar to most devs
 * Finding aggregate boundaries is dificult
 * Hard, everything is new
+* Version events is scary

 ---
 class: center, middle, inverse